All Products

 • When you manually create a table schema in the destination, if the data type of any column is not supported by the data transmission service, implicit data type conversion may occur in the destination, which causes inconsistent column types between the source and destination databases.

-• If the length of a column at the destination is shorter than that at the source database, the data of this column may be automatically truncated, which causes data inconsistency between the source and destination databases.
+• If the length of a column at the destination is shorter than that in the source database, the data of this column may be automatically truncated, which causes data inconsistency between the source and destination databases.

-If you have selected Full Migration and Incremental Synchronization when you created the data migration project, the data transmission service requires that the local incremental logs of the source database be retained for at least 7 days.
-If the data transmission service cannot obtain incremental logs, the data migration project may fail or even the data between the source and destination databases may be inconsistent after migration.
+If you selected Full Migration and Incremental Synchronization when you created the data migration task, the data transmission service requires that the local incremental logs of the source database be retained for at least 7 days.
+If the data transmission service cannot obtain incremental logs, the data migration task may fail or even the data between the source and destination databases may be inconsistent after migration.

-Supported source and destination instances
+Supported source and destination instance types

 Source